CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 Each of these resources is a dynamically generated, "virtual" index of documents that are available (similar to Vercel's index in `AGENTS.md`) and we have the benefit of bringing these documents into any project, always up-to-date, and with full server telemetry on which documents are being accessed.

-In all cases, delivery of this capability requires only configuring the MCP client; it's fire and forget.
+In all cases, delivery of this capability requires only configuring the MCP client; it's fire and forget with no need to keep things updated on the client.

 ----

 ## Closing Thoughts

 I get it; the industry moves fast now and these social media influencers need to keep chasing something new to keep their audience engaged.
 6 months ago, MCP was the hot ticket.
-Now it's a has-been; blamed for context bloat while often not even understanding the tradeoffs and similar traps with custom CLIs.
+Now it's a has-been; blamed for context bloat while often not even considering the tradeoffs and similar traps with custom CLIs.
+The masses following along have seemingly lost all critical thought in so far as engineering discipline goes.

-But a simple thought exercise of how teams can move engineering orgs from vibe-coding towards agentic-engineering would land one pretty squarely on the design and mission of the Model Context Protocol.
-In any scenario beyond a solo vibe-coder, MCP's telemetry, simplified considerations for managing security, automatic content synchronization, schema + standards based approach, and ease of observability (how can you tell which tools are effective otherwise?) mean that teams that buy into the current zeitgeist will make a mistake when selecting an approach for delivering the scaffolding that enables agentic-engineering.
+But a simple thought exercise of how teams can move engineering orgs from vibe-coding towards agentic engineering would land one pretty squarely on the design and mission of the Model Context Protocol.
+In any scenario beyond a solo vibe-coder, MCP's telemetry, simplified considerations for managing security, automatic content synchronization, schema + standards based approach, and ease of observability (how can you tell which tools are effective otherwise?) mean that teams that buy into the current zeitgeist will make a mistake when selecting an approach for delivering the scaffolding that enables agentic engineering.

 ![Amazon's recent challenges with AI assisted code](/public/img/mcp/ars-amazon.png)

-We are still relatively in these early days, and because the field moves quickly, there is an emphasis on speed at all costs.
+We are still relatively in the early days of AI agents taking a leading role in software engineering, and because the field moves quickly, there is an emphasis on speed at all costs.
 But as we've seen with [Amazon's recent challenges in their AWS division](https://arstechnica.com/ai/2026/03/after-outages-amazon-to-make-senior-engineers-sign-off-on-ai-assisted-changes/), *teams eventually have to operationalize and maintain these software systems produced by AI agents*.
-And for that, we still need an engineering discipline that ensures consistency, high quality, and correctness -- even when the producers of that software is an AI agent.
-Organizations need architectures and processes that start to move beyond cowboy, vibe-coding culture to organizationally aligned agentic-engineering practices.
-And for that, MCP is the right tool.
+And for that, we still need an engineering discipline that ensures consistency, high quality, and correctness -- even when the producer of that software is an AI agent.
+Organizations need architectures and processes that start to move beyond cowboy, vibe-coding culture to organizationally aligned agentic engineering practices.
+And for that, MCP is the right tool for orgs and enterprises.

 Long live MCP!